The Possessed (1977 film)

-The Possessed is a 1977 American supernatural horror television film directed by Jerry Thorpe and written by John Sacret Young.
-The film stars James Farentino as a former priest, now an exorcist, who battles Satanic forces that are threatening the students at a girls' high school.
-It also stars Claudette Nevins, Eugene Roche, Harrison Ford, Ann Dusenberry, Diana Scarwid, and Joan Hackett.
+The Possessed is a 1977 American supernatural horror television film directed by Jerry Thorpe, written by John Sacret Young, and starring James Farentino, Claudette Nevins, Eugene Roche, Harrison Ford, Ann Dusenberry, Diana Scarwid, Joan Hackett, P. J. Soles, and Dinah Manoff.
+The film follows a former priest, now an exorcist, who battles Satanic forces that are threatening the students at an Oregon girls' high school.

+Produced by Warner Bros.
+Television, The Possessed was conceived as a television pilot for an exorcism-themed horror series.
+The film was shot on location in Portland, Oregon in January 1977, mainly on the campus of Reed College.
+It was first telecast on NBC on May 1, 1977.
+It received largely negative reviews from critics at the time of its release, though it has attained some retrospective praise from genre critics.

 Plot

 Kevin Leahy, an alcoholic Catholic priest who has strayed from his faith, crashes his car and is pronounced dead at the scene.
 As penance, he is sent back to Earth to fight evil as an exorcist, and returns to life.
 At the Helen Page School, a Catholic all-girls college in Salem, Oregon, graduation season is near.
 The school is about to go coed.
-Ellen Sumner (Claudette Nevins), is a teacher at the school, which her daughter, Weezie, attends.
+Ellen Sumner, is a teacher at the school, which her daughter, Weezie, attends.
 One evening, the paper in Ellen's typewriter inexplicably bursts into flames.

-Lane (Diana Scarwid), Alex (Carol Jones), Celia (Dinah Manoff), and Marty (P.J.
-Soles), play a prank on Weezie by smearing ketchup and other liquids under her bedsheets.
-Louise Gelson (Joan Hackett), who is Ellen's sister and headmistress of the college, enters and instructs the girls to leave.
+Lane, Alex, Celia, and Marty, play a prank on Weezie by smearing ketchup and other liquids under her bedsheets.
+Louise Gelson, who is Ellen's sister and headmistress of the college, enters and instructs the girls to leave.
 Weezie returns to her dorm in time to see the curtains suddenly burst into flames.
 She tells Ms. Gelson, who insists the girls must have been smoking.

 During graduation practice, Lane's gown bursts into flames.
-Ellen and Paul Winjam (Harrison Ford), another teacher, put out the flames, but Lane is burned in the ordeal.
-Sergeant Taplinger (Eugene Roche) investigates, and Ellen tells him of the other random fires, insisting it is supernatural.
+Ellen and Paul Winjam, another teacher, put out the flames, but Lane is burned in the ordeal.
+Sergeant Taplinger investigates, and Ellen tells him of the other random fires, insisting it is supernatural.
 Ellen seeks out Leahy to investigate the occurrences.
 Leahy and Ellen visit Lane in the hospital, where she is receiving treatment for burns to her legs.

 Weezie confesses to Leahy that the night of the fire in her dorm, she had visited Mr. Winjam late to study for a biology test; he suspects they may be romantically involved.
 That night in the biology room, Weezie and Mr. Winjam meet, and his jacket bursts into flames; Weezie is locked out of the room, and watches through the window as he burns to death.